isamathr/english_friendliness_in_data_science_job_market/README.md

 ## About <a name="about"></a>

-This repository is linked to an interactive dashboard that helps you identifying English-friendly employers and countries across Europe

-You can use it to answer the following questions:
+This repository is linked to an interactive dashboard that provides you with answers to the following questions:

 1. How many job postings are there in my field?
-2. What percentage of job postings are written in English for each country?
+2. What percentage of job postings are written in English?
-3. Which is the most English friendly European country?
+3. What are the most English friendly country and employer?
-4. Which are the most local language friendly employers?
+4. What are the most local language friendly countries and employer?
-5. Which are the most English friendly employers?

 The dashboard aims at providing a real time tool for more targeted job search.